Palme School

 When a child reads to himself, he runs his eyes over the text, catching the main meaning.
 When reading aloud, the child intonationally marks pauses and controls the rhythm of speech.
 Listening to himself, the child better learns how sentences are built - where they are divided into parts with the help of punctuation marks.
 In this way, the child understands the structure of a sentence and how the parts of speech are related to each other.

-Also, when listening to himself while reading, the child hears his mistakes - in accents, in endings - and can correct himself.
-Or with the help of an adult, who will tell them how to read the word correctly.
-This is especially important when a child is learning a language as a foreigner and needs to memorize the pronunciation of words.
+Also, when listening to himself while reading, the child hears his mistakes - in accent, in endings - and can correct himself.
+Or with the help of an adult who will tell them how to read the word correctly.
+This is especially important when learning a language as a foreign language.

 Reading aloud improves memory and vocabulary